045 Common Pandas Mistakes#

 Note that neither of the above solutions will generate the SettingWithCopyWarning.

 The above example is only for illustrative purposes.
-Making a DataFrame in which the height of people over 50 is measured in centimetres but the height of people under 50 is measured in metres is not a good idea!
+Making a DataFrame in which the height of people over 50 is measured in centimetres, but that of people under 50 is measured in metres is not a good idea!

 4. Submit your own#

-If you have any suggestions for other common problems to include, please let me know.
+If you have any suggestions for other common Pandas pitfalls to include, please let me know.